mayank-1/mayank-1/README.md

 # Welcome Folks! 👨‍💻

-Hi, I'm **Mayank Kumar**, a Software Engineer with 4 years 10 months of experience in building scalable products and delivering innovative solutions in both Web & Mobile.
+Hi, I'm **Mayank Kumar**, a Software Engineer with nearly 5 years of experience in building scalable products and delivering innovative solutions in both Web & Mobile.
 Passionate about tech, fitness, and lifestyle, I enjoy combining creativity with technology to create impactful applications.

 ## 🌟 Featured Projects